Edward LeSaint

 Edward LeSaint (January 1, 1871 – September 10, 1940) was an American stage and film actor and director whose career began in the silent era.
 He acted in over 300 films and directed more than 90.
 He was sometimes credited as Edward J. Le Saint.
 LeSaint typically portrayed characters in roles of authority, including over 30 roles, both credited and uncredited, as a judge.

 Early years

-LeSaint was born in Cincinnati, Ohio, of French ancestry.
+LeSaint was born in Cincinnati, Ohio, of Belgian and German ancestry.
 His schooling also was in Cincinnati.
 Before venturing into entertainment, he worked in a railroad's auditing office.